peferron/alternate/README.md

 $ alternate "/home/me/myserver 127.0.0.1:%alt" 3000 3001 15s
 ```

-1. It picks the first parameter `3000` to execute the command `/home/me/myserver 127.0.0.1:3000`.
-Then it waits for a USR1 signal.
+1. `alternate` picks the first parameter `3000` to execute the command `/home/me/myserver 127.0.0.1:3000`.
+Then `alternate` waits for a USR1 signal.
-2. When a USR1 signal is received, it picks the second parameter `3001` to execute the second command `/home/me/myserver 127.0.0.1:3001`.
-Then it waits 15 seconds.
+2. When a USR1 signal is received, `alternate` picks the second parameter `3001` to execute the second command `/home/me/myserver 127.0.0.1:3001`.
+Then `alternate` waits 15 seconds.
-3. When the 15 seconds are over, if the command from step 2 is still running, it sends a TERM signal to the command from step 1.
-Then it waits for a USR1 signal.
+3. When the 15 seconds are over, if the command from step 2 is still running, `alternate` sends a TERM signal to the command from step 1.
+Then `alternate` waits for a USR1 signal.
-4. When a USR1 signal is received, it loops back to the first parameter `3000` to execute the command `/home/me/myserver 127.0.0.1:3000`.
-Then it waits 15 seconds.
+4. When a USR1 signal is received, `alternate` loops back to the first parameter `3000` to execute the command `/home/me/myserver 127.0.0.1:3000`.
+Then `alternate` waits 15 seconds.
-5. When the 15 seconds are over, if the command from step 4 is still running, it sends a TERM signal to the command from step 3.
-Then it waits for another USR1 signal.
+5. When the 15 seconds are over, if the command from step 4 is still running, `alternate` sends a TERM signal to the command from step 3.
+Then `alternate` waits for another USR1 signal.
 6. And so on.

-## Zero-downtime upgrade of a web server
+## Zero-downtime web server upgrade

-Although `alternate` can be used to run any command, it is primarily designed to make zero-downtime upgrade of web servers easy.
+Steps for running an API server (serving JSON for example) with zero-downtime upgrades:

-The setup presented below uses [nginx](http://nginx.org/) as a reverse proxy.
-Even if you don't use `alternate`, you should consider using a reverse proxy in front of your web server: it lets you configure static file serving, caching headers and so on very easily, without having to bake all this functionality into your web server.
-[Apache](https://httpd.apache.org/) and many others would do the job as well, but the setup below uses nginx.
+1. Install a reverse proxy, if you don't have one already.
+The cool thing with using a reverse proxy is that it also lets you configure static file serving, caching headers and so on very easily, without having to bake all this functionality into your API server.
+This setup uses [nginx](http://nginx.org/) as reverse proxy, but [Apache](https://httpd.apache.org/), [HAProxy](http://www.haproxy.org/) and many others would do the job as well.

-Typical setup for running an API server (serving JSON for example) with zero-downtime reloading:

-1. Edit your `nginx.conf` to run nginx as a reverse proxy to your API server:
+1. Edit `nginx.conf` to run nginx as a reverse proxy to your API server:

     ```shell
     upstream myserver {